 On the count of three, each player simultaneously displays one of three hand signs representing rock, paper, or scissors.

-The winner is determined by the rules of the game: rock crushes scissors, scissors cut paper, and paper covers rock.
+The game’s rules determine the winner: rock crushes scissors, scissors cut paper, and paper covers rock.

 Eight Rules Associated with a “Rock-Paper-Scissors” Activity Game